Layers of Time

 Protection

-Creating a sanctuary for the terrestrial and marine life of the Gulf.
+Creating a sanctuary for the island’s terrestrial and marine ecosystems.